Meeting highlights from the Pharmacovigilance Risk Assessment Committee (PRAC) 5-8 July 2021

 This included an in-depth review of 145 cases of myocarditis in the European Economic Area (EEA) among people who received Comirnaty and 19 cases among people who received Spikevax.
 PRAC also reviewed reports of 138 cases of pericarditis following the use of Comirnaty and 19 cases following the use of Spikevax.
 As of 31 May 2021, around 177 million doses of Comirnaty and 20 million doses of Spikevax had been given in the EEA.
 In addition, the PRAC also looked into cases received worldwide.

 More information is available in EMA’s public health communication.

 The content of a direct communication to healthcare professionals is described further in the section ’New safety information for healthcare professionals’.

 EMA advises against use of COVID-19 Vaccine Janssen in people with history of capillary leak syndrome

-The PRAC has recommended that people who have previously had capillary leak syndrome must not be vaccinated with COVID-19 Vaccine Janssen.
+The PRAC has recommended that people who have previously had capillary leak syndrome must not be vaccinated with Jcovden (previously COVID-19 Vaccine Janssen).
 The Committee also recommended that capillary leak syndrome should be added to the product information as a new side effect of the vaccine, together with a warning to raise awareness among healthcare professionals and patients of this risk.